 Since ancient Greeks kept a great many sheep and goats, the cheese they made was from the milk of those animals, and feta is most likely the very first cheese they produced.

-The first mention of feta cheese is believed to have been in a Byzantine poem, where it is referred to as prosfato (πρόσφατο), meaning “recent.” — most likely because feta cheese is fresh, as opposed to those which are aged for a long time.
+The first mention of feta cheese is believed to have been in a Byzantine poem, where it is referred to as prosfato (πρόσφατο), meaning “recent.”
+This is most likely because feta cheese is fresh, as opposed to those which are aged for a long time.

 It is thought that the word refers to the practice of slicing the cheese before it was placed into barrels.
 The name feta first became widely used in the 19th century.

 However, Greece produces many more kinds of cheese other than just its iconic feta.
 In fact, there are regions in Greece famous for producing exquisite aged cheeses.

 Greece produces many hard and semi-hard cheeses, mostly thought of as “yellow cheeses” by consumers.